zoracon/zoracon.github.io/_posts/2023-05-11-golang-bard.md

 Anyway, Bard is still in it's early days and I guess the evolution of this is integrating Bard into the developer workflow.
 I imagine there will be a ChatGPT or Bard plugin for your IDE coming soon (if one isn't around already).

+NOTE: I understand that last paragraph is filled with security and privacy implications.
+I will leave that to my day job though.
+Let me just enjoy things and pretend for a moment that things are fine.
+This is also not an endorsement of Bard.

 So far I been plugging in code I wrote in languages I am less familiar with but _know enough_ to create programs.
 I use a go program I wrote up that dumps host info into a JSON output some weeks back.
 It's very bare and not well structured honestly.
 However, I wanted to see how I could improve it, using Bard.

 1. I asked the broad question of how I could improve it.